tonyvolen/Churn-and-Customer-Risk-Analysis-Dashboard/README.md

 #### At-risk Customer's Demegraphics

-Analyzing the demographics of customers identified as at risk of churn reveals that the customer base is nearly evenly split, with 49.8% male and 50.2% female customers.
+Analyzing the demographics of customers who are at risk of churn reveals that the customer base is nearly evenly split, with 49.8% male and 50.2% female customers.
 Approximately 25% of these customers are senior citizens, indicating a significant portion of the at-risk group is in the senior demographic.
 Additionally, 36% have partners, suggesting that a substantial segment of this group is in relationship, and 17% have dependents, highlighting that a substantial segment of this group has additional family responsibilities.

 A snapshot of at-risk customers demograghics